Adventure • 02/18/2023

 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

 Dogs are man’s best friends, so it’s no wonder you might consider bringing your furry friend on your next trip.
-However, you need to know how to travel with a dog because it isn’t as simple as it may seem.
+However, traveling with a dog it isn’t as simple as it may seem.

 Traveling with pets helps create beautiful memories that last forever and leaves you feeling assured you’re giving your pet its best life.
 In fact, 54% of pet owners planned getaways with their pets in 2021.